drtonyr/carbonTaxBackstop/docs/README.md

 | Household total | 27412 |  | 21480 |

 Note that no changes in manufacturing or consumption have been included in the table above.
-This is a backstop calculation and at this stage we are just interested in the worse case change.
+This is a backstop calculation and at this stage we are just interested in the 'worse case' change.

 ### Carbon Footprint By Decile And Universal Income